lokesh8772/Geo_obsidian_vault/economy/Nostro-Vostro accounts.md

 2. vostro bank
 	1. foreign bank opening account in indian bank
 	2. deposits in Rupee.
-	3. good for FDI, Rupee internationalization, shock-resistance
+	3. good for FDI, [[Internationalization of Rupee]], shock-resistance